Stone Lined Cookware

 The manufacturer states that nonstick coating is eco-friendly and made without harmful chemicals.
 Non-chemical stone substance doesn’t react with foods, including acidic food such as tomato-based meals.

 It is not recommended to use metal utensils or anything harder than the coating to avoid scratching the non-stick surface.
 For best care of your stone coated pans, always use wooden, bamboo, or silicone utensils.
-Never cut food inside the pan as this could damage the non-stick surface and void your warranty.
+Never cut food in the pan as this could damage the non-stick surface and void your warranty.

 The manufacturer recommends not putting the pans in the dishwasher.
 You also should avoid excess use of detergents as they will ruin a thin layer of seasoning.
 Let the pan completely cool before cleaning, then rinse it with hot water and wipe it dry with a paper towel.
 This way you will preserve the oil layer.